BerangerCassard/P2---Reservia/README.md

 Project n°2 for OpenClassRoom

-Integration
+Mission : integration

-client : small agency developing a vacation planning tool
+Client : small agency developing a vacation planning tool

-competences evaluated :
+Competences evaluated :
   - Use a version management system for project monitoring and hosting
   - Set up your Front-End environment
   - Integrate content according to a mockup